AYURVEDA AAHARA

 What is Ayurveda Aahara?

-Ayurvedic Aahara are traditional foods of healing nature that are formulated using the recipes from the ancient Ayurvedic texts.
-The healing nature of these foods is attributed to its components, which are combined in a way to balance the five elements (Space, Air, Fire, Water & Earth) in our body.
+Ayurvedic Aahara refers to traditional healing foods prepared using recipes from ancient Ayurvedic texts.
+These foods derive their healing properties from ingredients combined to balance the five elements—space, air, fire, water, and earth—in the body.
 The imbalance of these elements causes disturbance in body functions.
 The ayurvedic dietary recommendations, medicinal remedies and lifestyle helps in balancing these elements in the body in resonance with nature, thereby maintaining good health.
 The Ayurveda Aahara also includes the Pathya aahara (ie. foods that are specified for consumption during or post specified diseases & disorders).

 Ayurvedic Foods for you